scambier/obsidian-text-extractor/README.md

 # Obsidian Text Extractor

+## ⚠️ Early beta

+I'm [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this plugin with Omnisearch, but the public api is yet to be fully stabilized.
+It's unlikely it will drastically change, but don't make your own plugins critically dependent on it yet.

 ## Installation

-Text Extractor is not yet available on the Obsidian community plugins.
+Text Extractor is not yet available on the Obsidian community plugins repository.
 You can install it manually by downloading the latest release from the [releases page](https://github.com/scambier/obsidian-text-extractor/releases) or by using the [BRAT plugin manager](https://github.com/TfTHacker/obsidian42-brat).

 ## What does it do?